ilastik/ilastik.github.io/documentation/fiji_export/plugin.md

 This plugin allows you to save images opened in FIJI directly to the hdf5 format preferred by ilastik.
 While this conversion is beneficial for any large dataset, we especially recommend it for _multipage tiffs_.
 After you save the file and process it with ilastik, you can use the same plugin to load the results for further post-processing in FIJI.

 ## Installation
 In FIJI, go to Help->Update...
 In the dialog that appeares, click the "Manage update sites" button.
-In the list of update sites, select "ilastik Import Export".
-You should now see ilastik_HDF5.jar in your updater window.
+In the list of update sites, select "ilastik".
+You should now see ilastik4ij.jar in your updater window.
 <div class="row">
 <div class="col-md-6">
 <a href="snapshots/update_sites.png" data-toggle="lightbox"><img src="snapshots/update_sites.png" width="100%" class="img-responsive" /></a>